J1075N Sunrise Cambodia

 The Objectives

 1. Sunrise Cambodia operates a residential centre for at-risk children, giving 24/7 care to more than 50 children.
-At Sunrise these children are rehabilitated from their terrible situation in life, and provided a home, food, clothing, government school, medical and dental care, English, Mandarin and computer lessons, classes in music, art, dance and sport, but more important of all, love.
+At Sunrise, these children are rehabilitated from their terrible situation in life, and provided a home, food, clothing, government school, medical and dental care, English, Mandarin and computer lessons, classes in music, art, dance and sport, but more importantly of all, love.

-2. Provide university studies in Cambodia when they pass Grade 12 and cover other living costs for them outside Sunrise for these students.
+2. The project provides university studies in Cambodia when students pass Grade 12 and covers other living costs for them outside of Sunrise.
 The students who do not pass are given vocational training courses in car repair, air conditioning maintenance, plumbing, electricity, printing, administration, management, hospitality and beauty.

 3. In addition, Sunrise supports more than 400 disadvantaged community children from neighboring villages.
-Their parents are often very poor rice farmers, who cannot provide their children such a good start in life.
-At Sunrise they receive the same educational opportunities as residential children and return home at the end of the day to live with their families.
+Their parents are often very poor rice farmers who cannot provide their children with such a good start in life.
+At Sunrise, they receive the same educational opportunities as residential children and return home at the end of the day to live with their families.